Charles Moore, Baron Moore of Etchingham: Editor of the Sunday Telegraph

 Following The Spectator, he edited The Sunday Telegraph from 1992 to 1995.
 Near the start of this period, around the time of the publication of the Andrew Morton book Diana: Her True Story, he appeared on Newsnight to discuss the marital difficulties of the Prince and Princess of Wales.
 To the astonishment of the presenter, Jeremy Paxman, Moore said that because he wished to protect the monarchy: "I believe in the importance of concealment in these matters and, if you like, hypocrisy."

 Editor of the Daily Telegraph

 Moore became editor of The Daily Telegraph in 1995.
 In 2001, his signed editorial "A Free Country" gained some notice elsewhere in the media.
-In this article, he argued in favour of hunting, pornography, the right to employ whom we choose, the right to trial by jury and advocated the legalisation of cannabis.
+In this article, he argued in favour of hunting, pornography, the right to employ whom we choose, and the right to trial by jury, and advocated the legalisation of cannabis.
 He blamed a decline in "freedom" on the controls imposed during the Second World War and on Margaret Thatcher: "If you've been in office for a long time you always start to believe in having more power, and she undoubtedly got that disease."